 We all need a secure place to call home and we all want to ensure that the UK emerges from the Covid-19 pandemic as a strong, cohesive and tolerant nation on the post-Brexit world stage.
 This position necessitates calling on the UK’s long tradition of equality and justice to ensure fair and compassionate immigration decision-making in which the dignity and talents of people from all nations around the world are safeguarded and recognised as needed for what lies ahead.
 This position also necessitates good relationships with our international partners, including the Commonwealth, which requires not treating migrants in a way that we would not tolerate for UK migrants overseas.
 The UK’s Highly Skilled Migrants (HSMs), like all people who move to the UK, deserve to be treated with fairness and dignity and given agency to build and maintain a life in the UK where there is no harm, material loss to others or damage to the public interest that justifies interference with their rights.

-The full report will be published at the start of 2021.
 For more information please contact Katharine via: [email protected] .